exasol/exasol-java-tutorial/tls-tutorial/doc/tls_in_udfs.md

 5. [Grant access to the connection object](https://docs.exasol.com/db/latest/sql/grant.htm?Highlight=connection) to the users that will use the truststore in their UDFs
 6. Upload the truststore file to that bucket using the write-password

+In summary, we propose to live with a simple truststore password and to refer to the items in the list above in order to gain an acceptable level of security.
 ## Summary

 * User Defined Functions run in a sandbox.